20 Price Differences In Singapore Between 1990s vs 2010s

 - There used to be only Taxi Cab options available with each ride costing above $15 to $20 for a distance around 10km

-- Grab, Ryde, ComfortDelgro app has changed the scene drastically opening up a mass of drivers and now costs between $10 to $15 for the same distances above
+- Grab, Ryde, and the ComfortDelgro app has changed the scene drastically, connecting a mass of drivers with riders, which now costs between $10 to $15 for the same distances above

 - Plane tickets have been on the decline ever since technology (Skyscanner, comparison sites) and Budget Low-frill carriers stepped into the game

-- Hotels overseas often constituted to one of the biggest travel expenses in the past, but also similar to plane tickets, have been on the decline since technology stepped in
+- Hotels overseas often constitute one of the biggest parts of travel expenses in the past, but similar to plane tickets, have been on the decline since technology stepped in

-- Used to cost at least $300 a night in a decent hotel, now with Airbhb, we are able to book an accomodation with less than $100!
+- Used to cost at least $300 a night in a decent hotel, now with Airbhb, we are able to book an accommodation with less than $100!

 Newspapers & Books